Thelocactus setispinus: Description

 Thelocactus setispinus is globe-shaped to short cylindrical cactus about 8 in to 12 in wide and up to 60 cm tall.
 The 12 to 15 radial spines are needle-shaped, bright, brown or white and up to 4 in long.
 The 1 to 3 central spines are longer and stronger, straight and curved like a hook at the tip.
 The flowers are orange, dark yellow, magenta, or violet with a red center, about 7 in long.
-This cactus blooms in late summer.
+This cactus blooms in late spring to summer.
 The fruits are red, round or elliptical, a little scaly, about 8 mm to 10 mm.